CurriculAR Practical Training (CPT)

 The student must have completed at least 18 units of coursework and enroll in EE795 (one unit) in one of the summer sessions.
 Students may work up to 40 hours per week during summer.
 Summer CPT MUST be approved by the student's Thesis/Project Advisor.
 The student must submit the Thesis/Project Advisor's CPT Approval form to the ECE Graduate Advisor.

 Academic Year CPT:

 In an academic year, students who meet the General Requirements mentioned above and the criteria below can work only 20 hours per week.
 Plan A students can work up to 40 hours per week if they do not take courses in that semester.
 The following criteria are the requirements for 20 hours per week CPT:

 1. Have received a satisfactory grade in at least 18 units of coursework in the Program of Study.

 2. A written approval by the Thesis/Project Advisor (the Thesis/Project Advisor's CPT Approval form).

-3. Students who enroll in EE799B (thesis extension) are qualified for the CPT provided they have enrolled in EE799B for the first time.
+3. Students who enroll in 799B (thesis extension) are qualified for the CPT.

 Content of the Offer Letter